gain

 Audition Dates, Ages and Cast Size

-Auditions will be held at Lakeville North High School Auditorium and will be open to all actors age 5 - Adult, regardless of experience level.
-(Actors age 4 may be permitted to audition with permission.
-Please email info@castleco.org for information.)
-Approx. 150-200 actors will be cast in the production.
-Actors will have the option to select a full-time or part-time preference for their roles.
+Auditions will be held at the Lakeville Area Arts Center and are open to actors age 5 - adult, regardless of experience level.
+Approx. 140-200 actors will be cast in the production.
+Actors will have the option to select a full-time or part-time preference for their role.
 Full-time actors participate in all performances and dress rehearsals and have a more strenuous production schedule.
 Part-time actors participate in half of the performances and dress rehearsals and have a less strenuous production schedule.
 The fee is the same regardless of being cast in a part-time or full-time role.

 In-Person Audition dates and times:

-Email/Recorded Auditions may also be permitted for those who are unable to secure an in-person audition spot and are assigned to the waitlist.
+Email/Recorded Auditions may also be permitted for those who are unable to secure an in-person audition spot or those who will be out of town during all audition dates.
 Casting preference is often given to those who are able to audition in-person.

 Rehearsal Dates

 CCT will ask actors to fill out their availability on a calendar prior to their audition.
 Casting priority will be given to actors who have the most availability to rehearse.
-Actors who will be out of town or miss rehearsals between July 20 and August 6 should not audition without emailing info@castleco.org to find out their likely-hood of being cast.
+Actors who will be out of town or miss dates between March 23 and April 12 should not audition without emailing info@castleco.org.
+Missing multiple dates in this time frame will likely result in your actor NOT being cast in the show.

 Performance Dates